ilgharmoradi/Pump-Algorithm/README.md

 [![MATLAB](https://img.shields.io/badge/MATLAB-R2020a%2B-orange)](https://www.mathworks.com/)

-a pump selection algorithm based on catalog provided was developed as my fluid mechanics 1 course project.
+a pump selection algorithm based on catalog provided was developed as my fluid mechanics 1 course project. also pump properties for several pumps and working flow rates are caculated in matlab

 ## Features